 The reasons for the relatively weak economic performance during periods of substantial tax cuts for the well off compared to periods when taxes were higher may have nothing to do with tax policy.
 Other factors certainly influence the economy.
 To some degree, that is the point.
 Tax rates are not the be-all and end-all of economic growth.
-Other factors, including of course, what the government does with the taxes it collects, whether it makes important investments that help the economy, and myriad other private-sector trends and phenomena, are critical to economic growth.
-What is true, however, is that evidence that supply-side tax cuts help economic growth is weak at best and much contradicted in the economic literature. §
+Other factors, including of course, what the government does with the taxes it collects, whether it makes important investments that help the economy, and myriad other private-sector trends and phenomena, are critical to economic growth is weak at best and much contradicted in the economic literature.6